 We understand that sexuality is complicated and multi-faceted, and for some women, life is perfectly fine without having sex at all.
 But so many others miss the intimacy they once had with their partners and the positive benefits of orgasm.
 Navigating life without the pleasure and connection of sex can change your image of yourself, how you see your relationships, and your connection with your partner.

 Regaining the active sex life you want and need is absolutely possible.
 Finding the cause of your low libido is the best place to begin.
 We’ve helped countless women suffering from hormonal and adrenal imbalances revive their passion for sex — and life.

 “The erotic impulse does go to sleep if we don’t use it, or if we’re bored.
 I like waking up both the erotic mind and the erotic body, and the good news is, with a little bit of an effort to become more sexual, sensual, or erotic, the body wakes up and responds.”

 Shifting hormones can lead to disappointing changes in libido.
-Our Hormonal Health Package provides support for your hormones through high-quality nutritional formulations, herbal hormonal support, and a deliciously satisfying eating plan that is easy to follow.
+Our Hormonal Health Program provides support for your hormones through high-quality nutritional formulations, herbal hormonal support, and a deliciously satisfying eating plan that is easy to follow.

 Note: If you think your low libido may be connected to an adrenal imbalance, find out how to naturally support your adrenal glands.

-If you have questions about our Health Packages, you can always call us toll free at 1-800-798-7902 and talk with real women here in Maine who have been in your shoes.
+If you have questions about our Health Programs, you can always call us toll free at 1-800-798-7902 and talk with real women here in Maine who have been in your shoes.
 We’re here to listen and help.